facebook/infer/_docs/01-linters.md

 infer --stats -- clang -c Test.m
 ```

 where the part after the `--` is the clang command you would use to compile the code.
-This will, among other things, generate a file Test.o.sh in the current directory that has instructions to call the command InferClang with the ast of the file.
-This is the command that performs both the translation of the source file into the intermediate language and also performs the lint checks.
-Run this script with bash Test.o.sh and a file Test.o.bdump will be generated, that contains the ast of the program in a readable biniou format.
+This will, among other things, generate a file Test.o.sh in the current directory.
+Run this script with bash Test.o.sh and a file Test.o.bdump will be generated, that contains the ast of the program in a readable format.

 **Using AL to write linters**